 The Best Toilet for Your Home

-Beyond picking style and color, choosing the best toilet for your home means determining which features matter the most to you.
-This Home Depot guide will walk you through everything from the shape of a toilet seat to flushing performance, so you’ll know which type of toilet you need to buy.
+Beyond picking style and color, choosing the best toilets to buy for your home means determining which toilet components matter the most to you.
+This guide will walk you through different types of toilets and features including toilet bowl shape and flushing performance, so you’ll know which type of toilet you need to buy.

-Tip: Stay within your budget but be willing to spend more, if need be, for quality toilet must-haves like effective flushing power and water efficiency.
+Tip: Stay within your budget when shopping for toilets, but be willing to spend more if needed for quality toilet must-haves like effective flushing power or water efficiency.

-Before you shop for a new toilet, determine how much space you have to install it.
+Before you shop for the best toilets for your family, determine how much space you have to install it.
 The most important of these measurements is the distance between the floor drain and the wall, called the rough-in.
-The standard distance is 12 inches, but a distance of 10 or 14 inches is occasionally found in older homes.
+The standard rough-in dimensions for toilets is 12-inches, but a distance of 10- or 14-inches is occasionally found in small bathrooms or older homes.

 Determine your bathroom's rough-in by measuring from the wall behind the toilet to the middle of the bolts on the base of the toilet.

-You can also measure from the wall to help determine the best toilet bowl shape for your space.
-Elongated toilet bowls measure up to 31 inches from the wall.
-Round toilet bowls measure up to 28 inches from the wall.
+You can also measure from the rear wall to help determine the best toilet bowl shape for your space, since the dimensions of a toilet bowl will differ based on their shape.

 - Have a separate tank and bowl